Your functional dyspepsia diagnosis check list

 How many patients with persistent upper gastrointestinal discomfort do you see each week?
 How many remain undiagnosed with Functional Dyspepsia (FD)?

-FD affects about 7% of adults but is often misdiagnosed due to overlapping symptoms with reflux, gastroparesis, and IBS.
+FD affects about 7% of adults3 but is often misdiagnosed due to overlapping symptoms with reflux, gastroparesis, and IBS.
 As a disorder of gut-brain interaction, it involves altered motility, microbiota imbalances, and psychological factors, making diagnosis challenging.

 To help, Prof. Maura Corsetti, Prof. Nicholas Talley, and Prof. Lucas Wauters, in collaboration with the Biocodex Microbiota Institute, have developed a Functional Dyspepsia Diagnosis Checklist.
 This tool aids in more accurate diagnosis and clearer patient communication, improving management and care.